-Using a Solicitor During Mediation
+Using a Solicitor during Mediation

 Do I need a solicitor during mediation?